-This water system evaluation study has been prepared to assist the Economic Development Commission (EDC) in determining the best course of action for providing public water to the Higganum Village.
-This study builds upon WSE's previous report titled Report on Infrastructure Needs Tylerville Commercial Area and Higganum Village Center and dated February 1999, that identified two viable options for providing public water.
-The viable options include the creation of a community water system that would utilize a new groundwater supply adjacent to Higganum and a connection to the existing water distribution system owned by, and located in, Middletown, Connecticut.
-The connection point to the Middletown system is located on Route 154 approximately $3\frac{1}{2}$ -miles north of the Village Center.
+This water system evaluation study has been prepared to assist the Economic Development Commission (EDC) in determining the best course of action for producing public water to the Tylerville Commercial Area (the service area along Bridge Street, between Saybrook Road and the Connecticut River).
+This study builds upon WSE's previous report titled Report on Infrastructure Needs Tylerville Commercial Area and Higganum Village Center and dated February 1999, that identified two (2) viable options for providing public water.
+The viable options include the creation of a community water system that would utilize a new groundwater supply adjacent to Tylerville and a connection to the existing Connecticut Water Company (CWC) distribution system in Chester, Connecticut.
+The connection point to the CWC system is located on Route 154 approximately 21⁄2-miles south of the Commercial Area.